Vagabond/vagabond.github.io/_posts/2015-06-05-a-year-with-go.md

 Coverage
 --------

-The Go coverage tool is, frankly a hack.
+The Go coverage tool is, frankly, a hack.
 It only works on single files at a time and it works by inserting lines like this:

 ```golang
 GoCover.Count[n] = 1